Marriage & Civil Partnership Discrimination at Work

 What is marriage & civil partnership discrimination at work?

 The Equality Act 2010 lists marital status as a protected characteristic.
-This means it is unlawful to discriminate against someone at work based on the being married or in civil partnership.
+This means it is unlawful to discriminate against someone at work because they are married or in civil partnership,

-Direct discrimination would occur in situations where employees are treated worse than other workers in your workplace because they are married or in a civil partnership.
+a.
+Direct discrimination refers to situations where employees are treated worse than other workers in your workplace because they are married or in a civil partnership.

 Examples of marriage & civil partnership discrimination in the workplace